Economic globalization: Businesses

-Since the 1970s, multinational businesses have increasingly relied on outsourcing and subcontracting across vast geographical spaces, as supply chains are global and intermediate products are produced.
+Since the 1970s, multinational businesses have increasingly relied on outsourcing and subcontracting across vast geographical spaces, due to the global nature of supply chains and the production of intermediate products.
 Firms also engage in inter-firm alliances and rely on foreign research and development.
-This in contrast to past periods where firms kept production internalized or within a localized geography.
+This is in contrast to past periods where firms kept production internalized or within a localized geography.
 Innovations in communications and transportation technology, as well as greater economic openness and less government intervention have made a shift away from internalization more feasible.
-Additionally, businesses going global learn the tools to effectively interact in a culturally agile way with people of many diverse cultural backgrounds.
+Additionally, businesses going global learn the tools to effectively interact with cultural agility; with people of many diverse cultural backgrounds, expanding their market.

-Migrants
+Immigrants

-International migrants transfer significant amounts of money through remittances to lower-income relatives.
-Communities of migrants in the destination country often provide new arrivals with information and ideas about how to earn money.
+International immigrants transfer significant amounts of money through remittances to lower-income relatives.
+Communities of immigrants in the destination country often provide new arrivals with information and ideas about how to earn money.
 In some cases, this has resulted in disproportionately high representation of some ethnic groups in certain industries, especially if economy success encourages more people to move from the source country.
 Movement of people also spreads technology and aspects of business culture, and moves accumulated financial assets.